St Budock’s Parish Church, Budock Water

 Treverva Methodist Chapel

-Treverva Chapel is situated on the road through the village, on the Constantine side.
-Sunday services are held at 11-00am.
+The building of Treverva Chapel is situated on the road through the village on the Constantine side.
+It is no longer used for services.